-•Press Release Coronavirus Globalization and Trade Government International Monetary Fund Latin America and the Caribbean World
+•Press Release COVID-19 Globalization and Trade Government IMF Latin America and the Caribbean World

 Washington, DC — In the context of the global economic crisis that has followed the worldwide health emergency, and amid unprecedented capital outflows from developing economies, the International Monetary Fund should issue 3 trillion SDRs to support low- and middle-income countries, Center for Economic and Policy Research (CEPR) economists Mark Weisbrot and Andrés Arauz said today.
 IMF Managing Director Kristalina Georgieva has said she is exploring the possibility of making a Special Drawing Rights (SDR, the IMF’s reserve asset) allocation, as the IMF did during the world recession of 2009.
 This will need to be a sizable amount, Weisbrot and Arauz said, considering the scope of the crisis and the unprecedented economic uncertainty confronting the world.

 “We’re calling on the G20, and specifically the United States, to support the issuance and allocation of 3 trillion SDRs by the IMF,” CEPR Co-Director Mark Weisbrot said.
 “This would be a quick and direct way to contribute to all countries’ capacity to contain the COVID-19 virus and avoid subsequent waves of contagion.
 SDRs would be a stabilizing force and an economic cushion for the global health emergency.”